gabelwright/Linux-Server-Setup/README.md

 12. Again, navigate to the IP address in your web browser and you should see `Hello World, everything seems to be working!`

+### Install and setup PostgreSQL

+1. Navigate to your virtual enviornment and activate it:

+	- `cd /var/www/tutor_site/tutor_site`

+	- `source temp_env/bin/activate`

+2. Install PostgreSQL as well as other needed packages:

+	- `sudo apt-get install postgresql`

+	- `sudo pip install sqlalchemy`

+	- `sudo apt-get install python-psycopg2`

+3. When PostgreSQL is installed, it automatically creates a new user named `postgres` you need to switch to that user and start PostgreSQL:

+	- `su - postgres`

+	- `psql`

+4. Now that we are in Postgres, we can manipulate our database.
+First create a new user with permission to create databases:

+	- `CREATE USER catalog WITH PASSWORD 'tutor';`

+	- `ALTER USER catalog CREATEDB;`

+	- `CREATE DATABASE tutor WITH OWNER catalog;`

+5. Switch to our new user and revoke public access to the new database:

+	- `REVOKE ALL ON SCHEMA public FROM public;`

+	- `GRANT ALL ON SCHEMA public TO catalog;`

 ### Add Application from Github

 1. Clone your application from git: